 tracker code

-Breathe Clean & Covid-Secure Air
+Breathe Clean Healthy Air

-Breathe Clean & Covid-Secure Air
+Breathe Clean Healthy Air

-PP-L are able to create not just infection resilience for their clients but also, long term, Pandemic Resilience with sound advice and providing the appropriate safe Engineering & Technology solutions to achieve this level of protection for any given interior environment.
+PP-L are able to create not just infection resilience for their clients but also, long-term, Pandemic Resilience with sound advice and providing the appropriate safe Engineering & Technology solutions to achieve this level of protection for any given interior environment.

 Let us not ignore compliance either.
 Ventilation in the workplace should be assessed and improved alongside other measures to reduce the risk of a biological agent or pathogen exposure.
 The Workplace (Health, Safety and Welfare) Regulations 1992 and the Workplace (Health, Safety & Welfare) Regulations (Northern Ireland) 1993 require Employers to ensure that there is an adequate supply of fresh air in enclosed workplaces.
 The term fresh air means that it must be clean, uncontaminated, and unable to cause harm.